azdavis/millet/docs/diagnostics.md

 To fix, run `--help` to see permitted options and arguments.

+## 1020

+A filesystem path had invalid UTF-8.

+In general, paths on most modern systems can be almost arbitrary byte sequences, save for treating path separators like `/` specially and disallowing NUL bytes.
+However, in various places in Millet, we depend on paths being valid UTF-8.

+To fix, rename the implicated file to a valid UTF-8 filename.

 ## 2001

 There was an invalid character in the source file.